caixindi/mappers-go/docs/UserGuideofMapperSDK.md

-# User Guide of Customized Mapper in KubeEdge
+# User Guide of Customized Mapper SDK in KubeEdge
 ## 1 Introduction
 ### 1.1 Purpose
-The purpose of this document is to guide users to generate a custom mapper by mapper-go-sdk and run it.
+The purpose of this document is to guide users to generate a custom mapper by mapper-sdk-go and run it.
 Now we have **_ModBus_** , **_Gige_** and **_device that communicates
 over a network_**  mappers.
 For other protocol, you can generate your own mapper according to this guide to control the edge devices.